somiljain7/INTRODUCTION-TO-NLP/notes.md

 By setting verbose 0, 1 or 2 you just say how do you want to 'see' the training progress for each epoch. verbose=0 will show you nothing (silent) verbose=1 will show you an animated progress bar

+One Hot encoding of labels.

+A one-hot vector is a vector which is 0 in most dimensions, and 1 in a single dimension.
+In this case, the nth digit will be represented as a vector which is 1 in the nth dimension.